What is Gonococcal Conjunctivitis?

 Infection symptoms include:

-- Purulent discharge (stringy, mucus-like white or yellow substance around the eyes)
+- Purulent discharge.
+A stringy, mucus-like white or yellow substance may come out of the eyes.

-If someone has any of these symptoms, they should promptly consult an eye doctor.
-If symptoms are severe or reappearing, samples can be tested in a laboratory for confirmation.
+Someone with any of these symptoms should promptly consult an eye doctor.
+If symptoms are severe or reappear, tested lab samples can confirm the diagnosis.

 How to Treat and Manage Gonococcal Conjunctivitis

 High-risk cases require inpatient treatment.
-Medication for inpatient treatment includes:
+Inpatient treatment medication include:

 - Cefoxitin